heptarch/heptarch.github.io/drafts/kernel-integral.md

 But this turns out to be a useful trick for doing integrals!
 *Full disclosure.* I didn't come up with this hack, but stole it (with modifications) from Ramanujan.
 Also, I'm happily ignoring many mathematical subtleties!
+The joys of being a physicist.

-### The Voigt integral
+#### The Voigt integral
 ---

 Let's take everyone's favourite example, the 1D Fourier transform: